 During this court event, the Registrar makes orders for gathering of all the evidence, valuations etc. The Judicial Registrar may also make interim or final orders if required.

-This is also similar to a directions hearing.
+The first court event is also similar to a directions hearing.
 This occurs in case there is a need to make orders or directions (like pre-action procedures) about the case and how it is to proceed.

 Interim Hearing